Extra steps and samples for Enterprise IoT deployment

 sudo apt purge -y microsoft-eiot-sensor

 If you want to cancel your plan for Enterprise IoT networks only, do so from Defender for Endpoint.

-If you want to cancel your plan for both OT and Enterprise IoT networks together, you can use the Pricing page in Defender for IoT in the Azure portal.
+If you want to cancel your plan for both OT and Enterprise IoT networks together, you can use the Plans and pricing page in Defender for IoT in the Azure portal.